Robustness contributes to a better bottom line

 Improved mothering abilities

-The next trait that we are working to implement in our breeding goals is litter growth.
-Litter growth is the total weight of the litter from litter equalisation until weaning.
+The next trait that we are working to implement in our breeding goals is litter weight gain.
+Litter weight gain is the total weight of the litter from litter equalisation until weaning.

 Line Busk Jensen, Project Manager in Breeding & Genetics, explains why litter growth is the trait DanBred will focus on rather than, for example, the number of teats: